On the behavior of stringy motives under Galois quasi-\'etale covers: Strict Descent in the Presence of Ramification

-\begin{remark} From \cite[\S6.3 and Remark 14.5]{YasudaMotivicIntegrationDeligneMumfordStack}, the untwisting scheme $Y_\bD^{|\bE|}$ is the irreducible component (with the reduced structure) of the $G$-fixed locus of the Hom scheme $\underline{\mathrm{Hom}}_\bD(\bE,Y_\bD)$ (i.e., the Hom scheme parametrizing $G$-equivariant morphisms $\bE\to Y_\bD$) that dominates $\bD$.
-In the stacky language, this corresponds to the irreducible component of the Hom stack $\underline{\mathrm{Hom}}^{\mathrm{rep}}_\bD(\cE,[Y_\bD /G])$ of representable morphisms.
+\begin{remark} By \cite[\S6.3 and Remark 14.5]{YasudaMotivicIntegrationDeligneMumfordStack}, the untwisting scheme $Y_\bD^{|\bE|}$ is the irreducible component (with the reduced structure) of the $G$-fixed locus of the Hom scheme $\underline{\mathrm{Hom}}_\bD(\bE,Y_\bD)$ (i.e., the Hom scheme parametrizing $G$-equivariant morphisms $\bE\to Y_\bD$) that dominates $\bD$.
+In the stacky language, this corresponds to the irreducible component of the Hom stack $\underline{\mathrm{Hom}}^{\mathrm{rep}}_\bD(\sE,[Y_\bD /G])$ of representable morphisms.
 The generic fiber of the latter Hom stack, which is defined over $\bD$, is See \cite[Remark 6.23]{YasudaPcyclicMackayCorrespondenceMotivicIntegration}.
-Thus, in the stacky setting, untwisting does not change the generic fiber. \end{remark}
+Thus, in the stacky setting, untwisting leaves the generic fiber unchanged. \end{remark}

-\begin{lemma} Let $g\: Y\to X$ be a $G$-cover between normal varieties.
+\begin{lemma} Let $g\colon Y\to X$ be a $G$-cover between normal varieties.
 Suppose that $Y$ is smooth and that $J_\infty^{\bE,G}Y_\bD$ is nonempty.
 Then, the subset

 is a measurable subset of positive measure. \end{lemma}